pyista/pythonista/CONTRIBUTING.md

 Detailed guidelines for contributing code can be found in `scripts/README.md`.

+**Contributions that do not pass all status checks will not be accepted unless there's a very good reason to accept them**

 ## Contributing Documentation

 Being a collection of code from a bunch of people, it is very important that everything about Pythonista is well documented.
 Currently, the `README.md` file needs completion.
 You can check out the `TODO.md` file to see if there are any missing pieces of documentation that need work.